-Your treasures—such as valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property—can make suitable charitable gifts today or after your lifetime.
-The financial benefits of the gift depend on whether or not we can use the property in a way that is related to our mission.
+Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
+The financial benefits of the gift depend on whether Big Life can use the property in a way that is related to our mission.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at Big Life by donating property to us through your will or living trust.
+You can leave a legacy at Big Life by donating property to Big Life through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Big Life, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Big Life, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Big Life will last forever.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
-If you (or a family member) are an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
+If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.

 Address: 1715 North Heron Drive, Ridgefield, WA 98642